Koli0842/LiquidCtlAfterburnerPlugin/README.md

 ## Installing

-Download latest release of `LiquidCtl.dll` [here](https://github.com/ts-korhonen/LiquidCtlAfterburnerPlugin/releases) and place in into `Plugins/Monitoring` of MSI Afterburner installation folder.
+Download latest release of `LiquidCtl.dll` [here](https://github.com/Koli0842/LiquidCtlAfterburnerPlugin/releases) and place in into `Plugins/Monitoring` of MSI Afterburner installation folder.

+Download the latest release of [SuspiciousActivity's liquidctl fork](https://github.com/SuspiciousActivity/liquidctl) and place it next to the dll from the last step.

+Additionally you need to put `Newtonsoft.Json.dll` into the root folder of MSI Afterburner.

 E.g. `C:\Program Files (x86)\MSI Afterburner\Plugins\Monitoring`

-Plugin is standalone, it doesn't need Libre Hardware Monitor to be installed or running.

 ## Setup